Chasing the Past

 "There were two others that took some of the girls.
-One was from Japan and the other was from Norway.
+One was from Japan and the other from Norway.
 I'm not sure who the girls were for, I swear.
-That is all that I know."
+That's all I know."

 Elissa moved through the outpost to the outskirts where she had left the black.
 She quietly led the large horse through a dense forest.
 Creating a smokeless fire, she sat staring into it until her eyes no longer saw the flames.

 "Artemis, I call to you.
 Your humble servant needs your guidance and council."

 The Moon Goddess appeared before Elissa in a blink of blinding light.

 She sat across from the fire and looked at the woman who would carry on the Amazon ways after she was gone.
 No matter what Athena thought, Artemis knew the Twilight of the Gods would soon be here.
 The Fates were never wrong and their tapestry was almost through.

 "I have sworn to free my sisters from their enslavement, but the need to avenge my mother's death weighs heavy on my heart.
 Which should I pursue first; I am afraid if I don't get them back quickly, they will be lost forever.
 Please Artemis, what should I do?"

 Large green eyes looked into the blue ones of the Goddess of the Hunt.

 "You will face a choice, and only you will know which path to take.
 Until that time arrives, go and free my followers.
 Your numbers are growing smaller and if your tribe is not strong then I'm afraid your way of life will fade forever.
 Elissa, there is much you will learn in the days to come.
 Know the most important is to always follow Amazon law.
 It will carry you through even the darkest times.
 Promise me, you won't forget my words."